 - Cast iron skillets will require seasoning.

-- Cast iron skillets are constructed of one element that helps improve heating distribution while cooking; this signifies that the handle absorbs a significant amount of heat.
-You can burn yourself if you forget about this tiny point.
+- Cast iron skillets are constructed of one element that helps improve heating distribution while cooking; this means that the handle absorbs a significant amount of heat.
+You can burn yourself if you forget about this.

-- Cast iron cookware is typically heavier, which makes it uncomfortable for some.
+- Cast iron cookware is typically heavier, which makes it uncomfortable to handle for some.

 - Cast iron skillets require more time to warm up.